CR Atlético Portuense

 Club de Rugby Atlético Portuense is a Spanish rugby union club.

 The club began as the rugby section of the Club Atlético Portuense in 1971, joining the junior and senior leagues in 1972.
 In 1982 the rugby section became an independent club and has been known as Club de Rugby Atlético Portuense since.
-Currently the 1st team competes in the División de Honor B competition, the second-highest level of Spanish club rugby.
+Currently the 1st team competes in the 1ª División Regional competition, the third-highest level of Spanish club rugby.

 The club is based in the town of El Puerto de Santa Maria in Andalucia, Spain.
 CR Atlético Portuense play in yellow and green colours.

 Home games are played at the municipal sports centre "Polideportivo La Puntilla" and the club also has its own private clubhouse called La Bodeguita del Club de Rugby, which is inside a restored sherry bodega and situated at Calle La Palma, 23.